CurveDocs/curve-docs/docs/cryptoswap-exchange/in-depth.md

 2.  **Seed a New Pool:** This option is typically only viable for protocols that own most of the pool's liquidity (POL).
 It involves deploying a new pool with better parameters and "killing" the old gauge, if applicable.

-3.  **Wash Trade the Pool:** Manually generating high trading volume (likely via flash loans) can create the necessary fee income to allow the pool to rebalance.
-This approach is extremely capital-intensive and should only be used as a last resort.
+3.  **Wash Trade the Pool:** This involves generating high trading volume (often via flash loans) to create enough fee profit for the pool to rebalance.
+This requires careful coding and simulation, and is performed at a loss with no guarantee of a lasting fix, as another market swing can immediately undo the rebalance.
+This strategy should only be considered as a last resort.

 ## **Why Not Use Stableswap with an External Oracle?**